neerajsubramanian/EV_charger_placement_PoC/README.md

 Notes:

-- commented out the function call in visualization.py -> will use the function in the n_final branch with obj_constr.py post-solving
+- commented out the function call in visualization.py -> will use the function in the n_final branch with obj_constr.py post-solving.